Types of Measurement & Reasons of Measurement Error

 r = Δ X / X0

-This meant that Relative error is a better indication for measurement than the absolute error , As the relative error decreases , the measurement accuracy increases .
+This meant that the relative error is a better indication for measurement than the absolute error , As the relative error decreases , the measurement accuracy increases .

 Estimating error in case of indirect measurement